 Climate policy pioneer

-Germany’s climate policy is guided by the 2015 UNFCCC Paris Agreement, as well as Agenda 2030 and the principle of climate justice.
-Under the Paris Agreement, the international community set itself the target of keeping global warming well below 2° and below 1.5° if possible.
-The Federal Government considers this climate protection target a “top priority”.
+Germany’s climate policy is guided by the UNFCCC, the 2015 Paris Agreement, as well as by the 2030 Agenda and the principle of climate justice.
+Under the Paris Agreement, the international community set itself the target of keeping global warming well below two degrees Celsius and below 1.5 degrees if possible.
+The Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
+While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › considers this climate protection target a “top priority”.
 In order to achieve it, the government intends to restructure the social market economy Social market economy The Basic Law of the Federal Republic of Germany does not call for any particular economic order.
 Yet it is firmly anchored in the principle of the welfare state and therefore excludes a purely free market economy.
 Since the founding of the Federal Republic of Germany in 1949 the country’s economic… Read more › into a socio-environmental market economy.
 Protecting nature and the environment have been high on the agenda in Germany for decades.
 Combating species extinction is a particularly high priority for the Federal Government.

 Clear goals for Germany’s climate protection law